 Once canned, the maple syrup is ready for our customers!
 We sell a lot directly at the farm, but sell more in some of the family members small businessess scattered throughout the state.
 Ryan's mom carries our product at Wood's Agency in Fair Haven, VT.
 Ryan's sister, Dr. Emily Mahar-Cannon sells our all natural maple goods at her medical practice in Middlebury, VT-Integrative Medicine, Ann Marie's Uncle and Jim's Brother, Bob Durfee, sells our syrup all the way out in Fairport, NY at his diner- 'Durf's'!!!.
 Ann Marie's brother Dan Durfee distributes our goods in the Malta/Saratoga, NY region.
 These are just a few places to find our Vermont Maple Products.

-The 2016 season looks to be very promising.
+The future seasons look to be very promising.
 We look forward to making 'Vermont's liquid gold' at great quality and continuing on the family tradition for years to come.
 Come and visit us any time.
 Please call ahead to be sure we can welcome you in person!

 Free tours and lessons on making Vermont's 100% Pure MapleSyrup.
 Free taste testing and fresh syrup always on site at farm stand prices.